george-hawkins/arf-drone/pixhawk-setup.md

 _Initial GPS lock acquired._
 ![GPS lock acquired](images/mission-planner/gps/gps-lock.png)

-With time the satellite count increases, here it's 12, and the HDOP value improves further - a value of 1.01 is rated excellent.
+With time the satellite count increases and the HDOP value improves further, here below the count is 12 and HDOP has reached a value of 1.01 (which is rated excellent).

 _High accuracy HDOP value reached._
 ![high accuracy HDOP value reached](images/mission-planner/gps/gps-12-sats.png)